 - ½ cup of all-purpose flour

 - 2 cups of vegetable oil for frying (canola, soy or corn)

 - 2 limes cut into wedges

 - Remove meat from bones.
 Cut chicken into small pieces (about 2").
 Leave skin on the chicken.

-- Cover the chicken strips with this mixture.
+- Coat the chicken strips with this mixture.
 Shake excess off.

 - Heat oil in a deep pan over medium heat.